 Let’s find out..
 But before that, let’s ask ourselves a question; Can your car perform optimally if you just ensure that it is given the right fuel but fail to have it serviced at the right time and after the specific mileage?
 Obviously no! because to maintain your car, you need to know much more than just ensuring the right fuel to be given to it.
 The car needs oil change, brake fluid change, coolant change, filter change, tyre rotation, and so much more!!
 Exactly, the same is applicable for our body as well in case we wish to get optimum results from it.
 It also needs a holistic approach involving knowledge (which is also ever evolving), consistent efforts, continuous navigation and pure dedication.
 Last but not the least, it needs a sattvic mind to absorb new information and unlearn the existing one if need be, because apart from being open and flexible, such a mind is also low on ego and is thus able to accept updated knowledge.

 It was exactly this philosophy of holistic approach which was captured in the Four Yogas (not to be confused with Four Yugas) prescribed by the texts written by ancients, for living a blissful life.
-I must reiterate here that as mentioned in one of my blogs in the past, the term Yoga, has been misconstrued in today’s world, as just body posture (whereas postures are just Yogasanas).
+I must reiterate here that the term Yoga, has been misconstrued in today’s world, as just body posture (whereas postures are just Yogasanas).
 Yoga, in simple terms can be defined as every act of ours, which in turn effects the collective conscience of the world and vice versa.

 So! there are four types of Yogas recommended by our ancient scriptures.
 These are; Gyan yoga (yoga of attaining knowledge); bhakti yoga (yoga of having faith, of practicing devotion or say total surrender); Karma yoga (yoga of performing Karmas); and Kriya yoga (yoga of using tools like mantra, tantra, yantra, postures, breathing to attain conducive and harmonious state of body and mind for maximizing one’s potential).
 While the terms are self-explanatory to a large extent, let us see, how all the four paths are so closely interdependent upon each other and how each one of us, needs to embrace all four of them to reach the ultimate goal of self-realization/ultimate bliss.